saadhq20/FetchRewards_Automation/README.md

 4. Verify the account was not created.
 5. Save a screen shot

+I have added a screen share recording of the test running succesfully.

 Code uses Appium to connect with the Pixel 2 device on an emulator in Android Studio.

 I wanted to use Androidx and other ways to test the UI of the application, but the APK would not decompile into proper classes.
 Hence I went this route to test the UI by Appium, with selenium the driving force.